An IKEA Home

 STILLEBÄK Rug, low pile (133x195 cm)

-Even after taking measurements, we overestimated the first midsize rug we bought which turned out to be too small for the space—in the living room, originally.
-We ended up buying a second one and putting the two next to each other before later moving them into the office room.
+Even after taking measurements, we overestimated the size of this rug which turned out to be too small for the living room.
+We ended up buying a second one and putting the two next to each other before later moving them both into the home office rec room.

 KNARREVIK Bedside table, steel (37x28 cm)

 Heavier than it looks, a stable little table.
 Rather than a bedside companion, it has been used to hold Aliff's portable gadgets like his audio interface and headphone amp.
-It sits underneath the computer desk.
+It's small enough to fit in tight spaces while being discreet.

 VEVELSTAD Bed frame (90x200 cm)